ZachSaucier/sveltekit-blog/src/lib/posts/2014/the-creative-process.md

 As I said before, don’t be afraid to change!
 Starting all over almost always will enable you to create something better, simpler, and more capable.
 In the yin-yang project I went through four iterations of how to create it before coming to the final, simple solution.

 Also, development tools are your friend.
 At the start of my web career I had no idea how to use them properly, but now that I do my speed of programming has increased greatly.
-Playing around with values as you see them can help aid understanding and make gettings exact values easier.
+Playing around with values as you see them can help aid understanding and make getting exact values easier.
 After you’re happy with a section you can copy it anyway, so it’s awesome!
 This is what makes sites like CodePen and CSSDeck so valuable.

 By far the biggest piece of advice I can give here is to not stop.
 Breaks are great, some of my greatest thoughts about programming have been when I’m eating, taking a shower, or doing something like running, but stopping a project is not.
 However, if you completely stop working on a project then most of the time you won’t pick it up again which means it won’t get finished.
 If you need help then there are communities like StackOverflow which can help, but I encourage you to spend a couple of days working at it and thinking before asking.
 Figuring things out and doing them yourself always help you become a better programmer and thinker in general.